 The truth is that there’s a right way to do social and there’s a wrong way (and apparently, it seems you’ve been doing it the wrong way).

-Nevertheless, I’m here to point out to you all the reasons why yours and many other businesses have been failing with regards to social media marketing.
+Nevertheless, I’m here to point out to you all the reasons why yours and many other businesses have been failing with regard to social media marketing.

 Here we go: